Neighbors United University

 In the Samoan language, ‘nuu’ means ‘village’ (nu’u n. village), and Neighbors United University (NUU) is built to support and strengthen neighborhood leaders to become vibrant villages — or nuus — of change.

-Submissions closed October 16, 2024.
-Selected participants will be notified by October 25, 2024.
+Selected participants will be notified by November 3, 2025.

 Frequently Asked Questions